needle-mirror/com.unity.game-foundation/Documentation~/Tutorials/10-PlayingWithRuntimeVirtualTransaction.md

     IEnumerator InitiateTransaction(BaseTransaction transaction)
     {
-        // Gets the handle of the transaction.
+        // - Gets the handle of the transaction.
-        Deferred<TransactionResult> deferredResult = GameFoundationSdk.transactions.BeginTransaction(transaction);

-        try
+        // - We use a using block to automatically release the deferred promise handler. using (Deferred<TransactionResult> deferredResult = GameFoundationSdk.transactions.BeginTransaction(transaction))
         {
             // Waits for the process to finish yield return deferredResult.Wait();